 When three-day weekends happening, traveling outside of Lampang can be difficult.
 Flights, trains and buses tend to book up QUICKLY and it becomes such a hassle.
-However, one particular weekend in July, a few of my friends and I were able to catch the Green Bus to a sister city, 190km to the northeast, called Phayao, Thailand.
+However, for a weekend getaway in July, a few friends and I decided to catch a Green Bus to a sister city, 190km to the northeast, called Phayao, Thailand.

 Phayao is not a famously known city, nor is it a popular travel destination.
 However, being a teacher, you hear a bit about neighboring provinces and this particular location intrigued us.